RightzZ/structure_gen/Texturing.md

 |---00001.png
 |---...
 ```
-We provide a collection of background images that you can download as needed.
-We recommend you to put them in
+We provide a collection of background images in the repository.
+They have already been put in
-`data_utility/src/background`, for smoothly using GUI.
+`data_utility/src/background`.
+We recommend you to put your backgrounds in this directory for smoothly using GUI.

 ## Usage
 ```